Angell-006/Ecommerce-Follow-Along/README.md

 ### Steps to Implement
 - Add a Cancel Order button next to each active order.
 - Hide the button if the order is already canceled.

+## Milestone 29:  Integrating PayPal Payment Gateway
+### Learning Goals
+- Learn how to use PayPal API for online payments.
+- Understand how to integrate PayPal Sandbox for testing.
+- Add COD (Cash on Delivery) & Online Payment options to the order confirmation page.

+### Steps to implement
+- Go to the PayPal Developer Dashboard.
+- Sign in or create a PayPal Developer Account.
+- Navigate to Sandbox Accounts under the Dashboard.
+- Copy the Sandbox User ID and Client ID.

+### Update Order Confirmation Page
+- Add COD and Online Payment options using radio buttons.
+- Show PayPal button only if Online Payment is selected.

+## Milestone 30:  Integrating PayPal Payment Gateway
+### Learning Goals
+- Understand how to use the PayPal API for payments.
+- Be able to integrate online payments into your application.
+- Set up and use the react-paypal-js package in your React project.